ideasonpurpose/developer-guidelines/README.md

 Commits **SHOULD** be granular.
 Smaller commits are easier to understand and debug.

-Compiled code and build output **SHOULD** be committed separately from other code changes.

 Libraries and dependencies **SHOULD NOT** be committed to the project repository.
 Repositories **SHOULD** use a `.gitignore` file to separate third-party code from our development tree.
 External resources **SHOULD** be canonical unless explicitly forked.